Use of acoustic hangers, considerations for a correct selection and benefits

 http://www.akustik.com/download/ensayos/ift_arena_aereo_original.pdf

-As it can be seen, great improvements can be achieved without adding much weight to already existing wooden structures.
+As shown from the two graphs, great improvements can be achieved without adding much weight to already existing wooden structures.

 Conclusion: